Yelp/yelp_kafka/docs/source/getting_started.rst

    cluster = discovery.get_cluster_by_name('scribe', 'uswest1-prod')
    # Get the first element because there is only one cluster in the list.
    topics, cluster = discovery.get_scribe_topics('ranger', [cluster])[0]
-   # get scribe topics returns a list of topics but there only be a single topic
+   # get scribe topics returns a list of topics but there may only be a single topic
    # matching a scribe log for each cluster.

    consumer = KafkaConsumerGroup(topics, KafkaConsumerConfig(